betaluis/recipes-next/notes/incremental-static-regeneration.md

  - There is no change on first visit after the content is changed.
  - The page visit triggers Next.js to re-fetch the page data in the background.
  - The static page is regenerated ready for the next visit.
+ - It only regenrates pages that already exists; does not create new ones.

 ### Go to [slug].js and index.js